red-pencil/curriculum-vitae/index.md

 Jun 2019 - present.
 Beijing, China.

-- Researched on solutions in transportation industry including internet of vehicle, autonomous driving, vehicle to everything (V2X), etc.
+- Researched on solutions in communication and information technology, and transportation industry fields including internet of vehicle, autonomous driving, and vehicle to everything (V2X).
-- Managed the product line, and engaged in the process of business analysis, design refinement, factory manufacture, and software development.
+- Managed the product line of on-board electronics, and engaged in the process of business analysis, design refinement, factory manufacture, and software development.
-- Designed and developed new patented products of on-board electronic, both to business and to customer.
+- Designed, developed, and patented new products and applications, to business and to customer.